 The present study applied ELISA experiments to sera samples from patients who had developed other diseases, such as visceral leishmaniasis, tegumentary leishmaniasis, malaria, tuberculosis, histoplasmosis, and aspergillosis.
-In fact, B-cell epitopes from distinct proteins can present similar amino acid sequences, and such a fact can produce positivity in serological assays, allowing for the classification of these patients as false-positives.
-Here, although we have used a low number of sera to test the cross-reactivity of the M1 chimera, results showed a very low reactivity of this antigen with samples collected from patients developing other infectious diseases, also suggesting a satisfactory specificity.
+In fact, B-cell epitopes from distinct proteins can present similar amino acid sequences, which can produce positive false-positive serological signals.
+Although we used a low number of sera to test the cross-reactivity of the M1 chimera, our results showed a high specificity of the chimeric M1 protein.

-Limitations of the study include the use of a limited human serological panel, as well as the absence of samples collected longitudinally from leprosy patients and, mainly, of their contactants such as those presenting high OD values in the experiments.
-In addition, the M1 concentration used in the experiments could be considered high, mainly when compared to other diagnostic antigens also evaluated to diagnose leprosy; however, our purpose is to develop future studies incorporating the recombinant protein into immunochromatographic strips, with the purpose to increase the sensitivity of the test and reduce the antigen concentration required.
-In this context, although preliminary, the data shown here can be considered a proof-of-concept for the use of the M1 protein as a diagnostic antigen for leprosy cases, although additional studies are certainly warranted in an attempt to solve this question.
+Our study does have some limitations.
+These include a limited human serological panel, as well as the absence of samples collected longitudinally from leprosy patients and, mainly, of their contacts, e.g. those presenting high OD values in the experiments.
+In addition, the M1 coating concentration could be considered high, when compared to other diagnostic antigens also evaluated to diagnose leprosy.
+For future studies, we would consider incorporating the recombinant protein onto immunochromatographic strips to increase test sensitivity and reduce the antigen concentration required.
+Although our data are preliminary, they can be considered a proof-of-concept for the use of the M1 protein as a diagnostic antigen for leprosy, with additional studies in field populations certainly warranted.

 Declarations Ethical Approval: This study was approved by the Ethics Committee on Human Research from the Federal University of Minas Gerais (UFMG; Belo Horizonte, Minas Gerais, Brazil), logged under protocol number CAAE-52767821.8.0000.5149.
 All participants signed an informed consent form.
-In addition, all of the procedures in the study involving human participants were performed in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
+In addition, all the procedures involving human participants were done in accordance with the ethical standards of the institutional and/or national research committees and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.

 Competing interests: The authors declare no interests of financial or personal nature.

 Authors contributions: Conceived and designed the experiments: BPNA, ATC, EAFC, MOCR.
 Performed the experiments: BPNA, DPL, MMC, IAGP, ASG, RSB, CSF, FL, ALGO, GSVT.
 Analyzed the data: EAFC, RAMA, MC, DUG, RTF, ASG, LLB, MOCR.
-Wrote the manuscript: BPNA, EAFC, MOCR, RAMA.
+Wrote the manuscript: BPNA, EAFC, MOCR, RAMA, MC.
 All authors reviewed the manuscript.

 Funding: This work was supported by grants APQ-02167-21 and RED-0067-23 (Rede Mineira de Imunobiológicos) from the Fundação de Amparo à Pesquisa do Estado de Minas Gerais (FAPEMIG), as well the grant 402417/2023-2 from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
 The authors also thank the Brazilian agencies Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), FAPEMIG and CNPq for the scholarships.